YeeLiu611/YeeLiu611/en/about.md

 title: The Person-Centered Institute of Asia
 alternate_url: /zh/about
 ---
 The Person-Centered Institute of Asia (PCIA) is a Person-Centered organisation serving the whole of Asia.
 We are dedicated to promoting Person-Centered approaches and values, not only in the field of counselling, but also in education, social development, community building and conflict mediation.
-Our core belief is **‘treating people in a human way and treating life in a life-affirming way’.** We believe that everyone deserves to be respected and accepted, and that this will promote a more inclusive and humane social and cultural environment.
+Our core belief is **"*To treat  Person as Person, and life as life*".** We believe that everyone deserves to be respected and accepted, and that this will promote a more inclusive and humane social and cultural environment.

 ## **Our vision**